aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

 pcluster delete-cluster -n {your cluster name}
 ```

-- Delete the CDK stacks
+- Delete the CDK stacks.

 ```sh
 ## Check the name of the CDK stacks (for frontend and backend) and destroy them